 Whereas the renewed feelings of unity, hope, selflessness, and encouragement that began on September 12, 2001, are the same feelings that the National Day of Encouragement is meant to recapture and spread: Now, therefore, be it.”

 It may not be an official holiday, but that is certainly something that deserves pause.
-Think of how much kinder the world would be if everyone had someone who cared telling them “you can do it.”
+Think of how much kinder the world would be if everyone had someone who cared to tell them “you can do it.”
 Here are some thoughtful things that you can do:

 - Encourage a personal pursuit – Your employees have lives outside of the office, and may even work at other freelance jobs in their spare time.
 Take a moment to find out what’s going on and tell them how cool that is.